 Why do businesses need Identity and Access Management?

 IAM controls are fundamentally important across all business applications.
-For example, IAM tools are used to:
+Intragen’s IAM solutions help businesses to:

-- Identify users and their roles in the system
+- Identify users and their roles within the system

 - Grant appropriate access for individuals and groups to digital resources